hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 N/A

-## G0210

-**Functional Description**

-The combination of following elements uniquely identifies a system unavailability:
-- &lt;COUNTRY.Country&gt;
-- &lt;COUNTRY-ACTION-UNAVAILABILITY.Type&gt;
-- &lt;COUNTRY-ACTION-UNAVAILABILITY.Functionality&gt;
-- &lt;COUNTRY-ACTION-UNAVAILABILITY.Start date and time&gt;
-- &lt;COUNTRY-ACTION-UNAVAILABILITY.End date and time&gt;

-**Technical Description**

-N/A

-## G0213

-**Functional Description**

-The message CC017C is used to communicate information to the Customs Office of Departure about the minor and/or major discrepancies (if any) identified by the Authorised Consignor.

-**Technical Description**

-N/A

 ## G0217

 **Functional Description**

 From the originally received IE, only the D.G./D.I. in error are transmitted back to the Trader, indicating whether the D.G./D.I. in question is (are) missing or incorrect.

-**Technical Description**

-N/A

-## G0231

-**Functional Description**

-NTA will pass to the NECA, the value from the Data Item &lt;CC029C-TRANSIT OPERATION.Declaration Type&gt; where the <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_DeclarationType.zip">CL231</a> (NCTS-P5) applies.

 **Technical Description**